 Supervision: The Key to Safe Playtime

-• Stay within arm’s reach of your child to quickly assist if needed.
+- Stay within arm’s reach so you can assist if needed.

-• Watch for signs of frustration or fatigue; it’s important to know when to step in.
+- Watch for signs of frustration or fatigue and know when to take a break.

-• Keep the play area free of hazards, such as loose toys or furniture.
+- Keep the play area clear of loose toys or furniture.

 Engaging Your Baby: Activities to Try

-Gently guide their hands to touch different textures, like soft fabrics or smooth surfaces, fostering tactile development.
-Incorporate movement by encouraging your baby to kick their legs or reach for hanging toys.
-This not only promotes motor skills but also keeps them entertained.
+Gently guide their hands to touch different textures, like soft fabrics or smooth surfaces, to support tactile development.
+Encourage your baby to kick their legs or reach for hanging toys.
+This builds motor skills and keeps them entertained.

 Recognizing Signs of Overstimulation

-• Turning away: Your baby might look away or avoid eye contact when they need a break.
+- Turning away: Looking away or avoiding eye contact is a cue for a break.

-• Clenching fists: Tensed hands can indicate distress or discomfort.
+- Clenching fists: Tensed hands can indicate discomfort or distress.

-• Difficulty settling: If your baby struggles to calm down, it’s time to reduce stimulation.
+- Difficulty settling: Trouble calming down means it’s time to reduce stimulation.

 Cleaning and Maintaining Your Play Gym

-Start by regularly wiping down surfaces with a gentle, non-toxic cleaner to eliminate germs.
-Pay special attention to toys, as they tend to gather saliva and dirt.
+Wipe down surfaces regularly with a gentle, non-toxic cleaner to remove germs.
+Pay special attention to toys since they collect saliva and dirt quickly.

 When to Transition Away From the Play Gym

-• Loses interest in the play gym activities.
+- Loss of interest in play gym activities.

 Frequently Asked Questions